yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 > Models of knotted and linked vortex atoms were presented to the Society, the infinite variety of which is more than sufficient to explain the allotropies and affinities of all known matter.

-Lord Kelvin's envision of atoms as tiny knots of ether is a very insightful discovery, since it's not that far from what we call string theory today, which envisions fundamental particles as vibrating strings.
+Lord Kelvin's envision of atoms as tiny knots vortices of ether (like a knotted smoke ring, which has only been recently realized in lab[^knot-vortex]) is a very insightful discovery, since it's not that far from what we call string theory today, which envisions fundamental particles as vibrating strings.

 > **Definition**:
 >